-A. Wednesday: The Briefing kicks off at 4:30 p.m. on Wednesday evening with a reception with heavy hors d’eouvres, a Spiritual Heritage Tour of the U.S. Capitol and a Tour of FRC Headquarters from 6 – 10 PM.
+A. Wednesday: The Briefing kicks off at 4:30 p.m. on Wednesday evening with a reception with heavy hors d’eouvres, two Spiritual Heritage Tours of the U.S. Capitol from 6 – 10 PM and an optional Tour of FRC Headquarters.

-Friday: Events on Friday begin with a breakfast, and will run from 8:00 AM-2:00 PM, with more top-caliber speakers, and a luncheon with a final Commissioning.
+Friday: Events on Friday begin with a breakfast, and will run from 7:00 AM to 12:00 PM, with more top-caliber speakers.

 Q. What type of Briefings are there?